Usage

 -s, --target-uri-scheme

---reuse-partitions Perform a dry migration without moving partitions
+--reuse-partitions Perform a dry migration without moving partitions.
+Both clusters must share the bucket(s) where the partitions are stored.

 --allow-merge